con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 >> 	stabs kyis] em.; stobs kyi NyiGyu
 >> 	brgyas gang la] em.; rgyas gang la NyiGyu

-The dancer moving to and from his hundres
+The dancer moving to and fro his hundreds
 Of lengthy arms while setting down his stride,
 The dancer covering the whole of space
 And filling it with Śrīmat’s hundred arms,[^121-1] (121)